V15A/bus-tracker/README.md

 **Please note that this is _not_ a finished app and there a quite a few things a miss**

 ## I want to see this in action!

 Sure thing!
 You can find the latest version running at https://v15a.github.io/bus-tracker/

 ## Screenshots

 - to be added later

 ## Tech stack

 - React
 - Leaflet/react-leaflet
 - itsfactory.fi API for real-time vehicle positions and stop points

 ## Known bugs

-  - vehicle numbers show on top of other vehicle markers/numbers when overlapping
+- ~~vehicle numbers show on top of other vehicle markers/numbers when overlapping~~

 ## Planned features

 - improved vehicle markers with direction implication
+- animated movement for vehicle markers
 - timetable of each stop when clicked
 - button to find your current position to more quickly see traffic close to you
 - and much more!